Grade 12 Graduating Students (Volunteer Requirement):

 All students are encouraged to complete a minimum of 10 Community Involvement Hours each academic year.

-Community Service Hours – Opportunities for Students 2023 and 2024 PowerPoint
+Community Service Hours – Opportunities for Students PowerPoint

 - Cancer Society – volunteer opportunities: